antoinecharbonneau/no-dns/README.md

 No DNS is a reasonably performant multithreaded
 DNS proxy server written in Rust that helps you fight against distractions.

+## Features

+* Multithreading for parallel processing of incoming requests.
+* Blocklist with elementary matching
+* Caching for lower latency on common requests

 ## Using No DNS

 To use No DNS with a custom blocklist, run it with the `f` flag to specify the blocklist, the `b` flag to select the binding address, and the `u` flag to choose your upstream dns server.